-Trachelectomy (sometimes known as a cervicectomy) refers to removal of uterine cervix.
+Trachelectomy (sometimes known as a cervicectomy) refers to the removal of the uterine cervix.

-It is sometimes performed as a uterine sparing surgery for certain cases with cervical malignancy 2-3.
-When it is performed with curative intent it is often termed a radical trachelectomy and is often accompanied by a pelvic lymphadenectomy.
-The procedure is usually performed women of child bearing age or younger.
+It is sometimes performed as a uterine-sparing surgery for certain cases with cervical malignancy 2-3.
+When it is performed with the curative intent it is often termed a radical trachelectomy and is often accompanied by a pelvic lymphadenectomy.
+The procedure is usually performed for women of childbearing age or younger.

 Suggested criteria for patient eligibility for a radical trachelectomy includes4:

 - stage Ia2 or Ib1 malignancy of the cervix: carcinoma of the cervix